 My wife and me, our wedding.
 She still wears that dress every day.
 (1600 Penn, "Marry Me, Baby)

 AND NOW TO BEGIN… the Enlisted portion of the obsessive/compulsive displaying of my past.
-For Enlisted, creator Kevin Biegel and I wanted to use our end cards to give a shout-out to enlisted soldiers.
-That turned out to be not possible, Army-permission-wise.
-We hope that we can do it in the future.
-Instead Kevin and I are giving shout-outs to our own family members who have served.
+When possible, creator Kevin Biegel and I are giving shout-outs to our family members who have served.

 (NOTE: some Enlisted episodes aired out of order.
 I've put these cards in the order that you should watch for maximum enjoyment.
 MAXIMUM!)

 My uncle Mike, just back from Vietnam.
 Thanks Uncle Mike!
 (Enlisted, "Pilot")